E=MC² (Mariah Carey album): Singles

-Canceled Tour
+Canceled tour

 Since the album's release in early April, Carey had said publicly that she planned on embarking on a large worldwide tour in support of E=MC².
-In an interview with Billboard on March 28, 2008, Carey explained "It's come up, and I'm probably going to do it, but I don't know exactly how we're going to do it or when.
+In an interview with Billboard on March 28, 2008, she explained "It's come up, and I'm probably going to do it, but I don't know exactly how we're going to do it or when.
 I'm thinking probably September.
 But I think it's important to tour with this album, because there are so many songs that I really want to sing live, that I really enjoy."
-Months later, in an interview with MTV News in July, Carey further addressed her plans of a tour: "We're looking at November right now.
+Months later, in an interview with MTV News in July, she further addressed her plans of a tour: "We're looking at November right now.
 Please don't hold me accountable if it turns out to be December 5 or December 7 or January 18!"
 When asked to describe the tour's theme, Carey explained "I'm thinking elaborate.
 I like elaborate.
 We only do substantial.
 That's what my jeweler says.
 I haven't gotten the looks in mind just yet, but we're going to figure it out soon enough."
-Despite continued plans for a tour, and announcements made on The X Factor in United Kingdom in November, the tour was suddenly cancelled by early December.
+Despite continued plans for a tour, and announcements made on The X Factor UK in November, the tour was suddenly cancelled by early December.
 Tabloids and critics began heavily speculating that Carey had become pregnant, and had abandoned plans for a tour as a result.
-Many claimed to have seen Carey visiting a famed gynecologist's office in Los Angeles.
-Additionally, Carey's newly slimmed figure began to change, as she stopped her exercise routines and gained weight.
 Though Carey had eventually announced that she was pregnant with twins on November 28, 2010, over two years later, she admitted she had indeed been pregnant during that time period, and suffered a miscarriage.
 For that reason, she cancelled the tour, and lost the child only two months later.